25 June 2017, 3pm

 One of the Australian Bach Society’s objectives is to ‘support talented young musicians in various ways’. we are therefore delighted to announce we will be joining this wonderful initiative by donating the Bach Society Encouragement Award carrying a cash prize of $500 plus a concert engagement within our Annual Concert Series.

-Dindin (Jingyi) Wang: 2016 winner of the Bach Society Encouragement Award
+Dandan (Jingfei) Wang: 2017 winner of the Australian Bach Society Award